2023-Honours-Thesis-Org/ObservationBackend/README.md

 # Credits
-I'd like to acknowlegde the increadible work done by developers of [firendlyVRI](https://github.com/crpurcell/friendlyVRI), Cormac R. Prucell (@crpurcell) & Roy Roy Truelove, backend logic and functions used to generate simulation images are from their project an was wrapped around in python to work as a REST API that can interface
+I'd like to acknowlegde the increadible work done by developers of [firendlyVRI](https://github.com/crpurcell/friendlyVRI), Cormac R. Prucell (@crpurcell) & Roy Truelove, backend logic and functions used to generate simulation images are from their project an was wrapped around in python to work as a REST API that can interface

 **Harikesha Suresh**